denisroy1/Micro-tube-testing/README.md

 * **Shearingrep.R -** Script that uses the shearingrep.csv file to visualise the repeatability of the shearing process on the same individual processed five times in the same micro-tube.
 The script also performs the repeatability analyses as reported in the paper.

-To view scripts for this work, go to 'scripts' folder.
+To view scripts for this work, go to 'Scripts' folder.